jenniening/deltaVinaXGB/README.md

 pdbid_protein.pdb             --> protein structure file<br>
 pdbid_protein_all.pdb         --> protein with water molecules structure file<br>

 Note: these three files are needed to run predictions.
-All files should include hydrogens, which is needed for Vina calculation, and SASA calculation.
-If protein file with water molecules are not available, just copy the original protein.pdb to protein_all.pdb.
+All files should include hydrogens.
+If protein files with water molecules are not available, just copy the original protein.pdb to protein_all.pdb.

 ### Run model